meschbach/java-static-block-v-static-assign/README.md

 >       line 4: 0
 ```

-As you can see, both result in the <clinit> static block being generated and are byte code equivelent with the exception of hte names and line numbers.
+As you can see, both result in the <clinit> static block being generated and are byte code equivelent with the exception of the names and line numbers.

+# Ordering of initialization
+Another postulate of the discussion was the possiblity of all assignment based initialization occurring prior to execution of the static blocks.
+The results of the script `generate_static_ordering.sh` in the file `StaticOrdering.tclass` show all static blocks within a class are concatenated together.